The 10 most innovative wellness companies in 2022

 For crafting cannabis edibles fit for the gourmand

 With marijuana legalization sweeping the nation, edibles are moving to the fore.
 Dispensaries are already packed with sour gummies, fruity chews, and chocolate chunks that tuck THC into grade-school candy.
 Rose Los Angeles elevates cannabis to absurd gastronomic heights for the refined palette of discerning connoisseurs.
 It combines single-strain flower rosin, a pure form of plant extract, with dizzying flavor pairings—often created in conjunction with Michelin-starred chefs—in a Turkish Delight-style candy.
-Rose expanded into CBD edibles and national online distribution in 2021, and released flavors such as apple ume ginger (made with award-winning Yume Boshi syrup), cherimoya sannam chili lime, and Magical Grapes, Japanese wine grape varietals cold-steeped with crushed pink peppercorn.
+Rose expanded into CBD edibles and national online distribution in 2021, and released flavors such as apple ume ginger (made with award-winning Yumé Boshi syrup), cherimoya sannam chili lime, and Magical Grapes, Japanese wine grape varietals cold-steeped with crushed pink peppercorn.
 All of this has led Rose to receive a bouquet of accolades that it makes, as Highsnobiety put it, “the world’s best edibles.”